Many people ask us, “What is brain fitness?”

-Brain fitness grew out of the study of neuropsychology and neuroscience, and is the science of maintaining and training cognitive abilities through neuroplasticity and stimulating neurogenesis, the creation of new neurons, neural connections, and brain vascularization.
-Cognitive abilities like attention, stress and emotional management, memory, visual/spatial processing, auditory processes and language, motor coordination, and executive functions like planning and problem solving diminish over time unless they are used regularly.
+Brain fitness grew out of the study of neuropsychology and neuroscience, and relies on multiple mental and cognitive abilities and processes such as neuroplasticity, neurogenesis–the creation of new neurons–, and brain vascularization.
+Cognitive abilities include things like attention, stress and emotional management, memory, visual/spatial processing, auditory processes and language, motor coordination, and executive functions like planning and problem solving diminish over time unless they are used regularly.
 It is evident in an ability to assimilate information, comprehend relationships, and develop reasonable conclusions and plans.

-Brain fitness can be developed by formal education, being actively mentally engaged in life, continuing to learn, and exercises designed to challenge cognitive skills.
+Brain fitness can be protected and nurtured by lifestyle, by formal education, by being actively mentally engaged in life, and by targeted practices designed to challenge important mental skills.
 Healthy lifestyle habits including mental stimulation, physical exercise, good nutrition, stress management, and sleep can improve brain fitness.
 On the other hand, chronic stress, anxiety, depression, aging, decreasing estrogen, excess oxytocin, and prolonged cortisol can decrease brain fitness as well as general health.

-Brain fitness can be evaluated by behavioral performance as seen in cognitive reserve, improved memory, attention concentration, executive functions, decision-making, mental flexibility, and other core capabilities.
-Scientists are also beginning to learn how to measure brain fitness physically at the cellular level by studying neurogenesis, the creation of new neurons, and increased functional connections of synapses and dendrites between neurons.
+Brain fitness can be evaluated by behavioral measures such as memory, attention, concentration, executive functions, decision-making, mental flexibility, and other cognitive capabilities.
+Scientists are also beginning to learn how to measure brain fitness physically, at the cellular and circuit levels, by studying neurogenesis and the functional connections of synapses and dendrites between neurons.

-New technologies and brain imaging devices have shown that active brain function results in an increase in blood flow to the areas of the brain involved in carrying out the task, bringing with it oxygen and nutrients for the cells.
-Additionally, stem cells concentrate in the areas where there is greater brain activity and learn to function in the same capacity as the surrounding cells.
-In essence, the cells grow in the active areas of the brain.
+Emerging neurotechnologies, especially new brain imaging methods, are starting to show that brain activity results in an increase in blood flow to the areas of the brain involved in carrying out the tasks at hand, bringing with it oxygen and nutrients for the cells, and therefore contributing to the health and fitness of brain networks involved.
+Additionally, stem cells concentrate in the areas where there is greater brain activity and function in the same capacity as the surrounding cells — in essence, cells grow over time in the active areas of the brain.